-You may be eligible for a HECS-HELP loan
+You may be eligible for a HELP loan

 - upfront directly to the university

-- by deferring payment to a HECS-HELP loan.
+- by deferring payment to a HELP loan.

-HECS-HELP, for students in Commonwealth Supported Places, and FEE-HELP, for full-fee paying students, allow you to defer the payment of your student contribution until your income reaches a certain level.
+HECS-HELP, for students in Commonwealth Supported Places, and FEE-HELP, for full-fee paying students, allow you to defer the payment of your fees or student contribution until your income reaches a certain level.
 When you’re earning enough money to start repaying your loan, it is repaid through the tax system as a percentage of your salary.

 If you’re an international student studying in Australia, you are only eligible for an international fee-paying place.
 Commonwealth Supported Places are not available to international students.

 You’ll find an estimated course fee in your Offer Letter.
 To determine the exact amount, you can use our Tuition Fee Calculator.

 If you are an international student studying at an offshore campus, your tuition fees are managed by the local institution and paid directly to them.